hliu35/cs272-hw1/README.md

 ./test.sh
 ```

+**Note**: As I retained the full analytics I used to write my report, please contact my email if you need those experiment results.

 To run the codes such as `main.py`, you must
 1. Download PyCharm (must use)
 2. Build a Docker container with `Dockerfile`.